Skip to content

 • A JSONPath expression indicating the nodes where the action must be performed.

 • values is an array containing the specification of the action.
-The meaning of the array items and their order vary according to the action.
+The meaning of the array items and their order vary according to the action; a few actions do not use it.

-• skipNameValidation (optional) doesn't apply the template and field validation if set to true.
+• skipNameValidation (optional, defaulted to false) if set to true, the template and field validation will be skipped.
 This optional flag is used for:

 • modify